AiClub-UJ/Workshop-Ai-Data/README.md

 # Journey Into Data Scienc & AI Workshop
-Join us on the fundamentals of AI and data science workshop.
+Fundamentals of AI and data science workshop.
 - Presenter:
    * Hisham Altayieb.
+- 8 - 9 December, 2030
 - Confrence Center at University of Jeddah.
-- Certificate of attendance

 # The objectives: